symfony/symfony-docs/reference/constraints/Unique.rst

     The ``normalizer`` option was introduced in Symfony 5.3.

-This option allows to define the PHP callable applied to each element of the given collection before checking if the collection is valid.
+This option defined the PHP callable applied to each element of the given collection before checking if the collection is valid.

-For example, you may want to pass the ``'trim'`` string to apply the :phpfunction:`trim` PHP function to each element of the collection in order to ignore leading and trailing whitespace during validation.
+For example, you can pass the ``'trim'`` string to apply the :phpfunction:`trim` PHP function to each element of the collection in order to ignore leading and trailing whitespace during validation.

 .. include:: /reference/constraints/_payload-option.rst.inc